lm-kbc/dataset2024/README.md

 - ``ObjectEntitiesID``: the predicted object entities ID, which should be a list of Wikidata IDs (strings).

-You can take a look at the [example prediction file](data/dev.pred.jsonl) to see how a valid prediction file should look like.

 This is an example of how to write a prediction file:

 ```python